Karamnistha/Analysis-/README.md

 ****Project 2:WixSin Company Revenue Analysis****

- ✅ *Dashboard Development for Revenue Analysis for Over six months in the country of Canada by compilation of more than 5 individual tables * \
+ ✅ *Dashboard Development for Revenue Analysis for Over six months in the country of Canada by compilation of more than 5 individual tables.* \

  **Key Features:**\
  ✅ *